jurobodik/Extreme_treatment_effect/README.md

 # Extreme_treatment_effect
-Supplementary material using R code for the manuscript "Extreme Treatment Effect: Extrapolating Dose Response Function Into Extreme Treatment Domain"
+Supplementary material using R code for the manuscript "Extreme Treatment Effect: Extrapolating Dose-Response Function Into Extreme Treatment Domain."

 You can find the following files here: